 Motorized Vehicle Use

-A recreational ORV user is anyone who wants to use an ORV to access the park or preserve for recreational activities including sport hunting, and who is not a federally qualified subsistence user.
-If a non-local resident wants to engage in sport hunting with an ORV, they must obtain a recreational ORV permit.
-If a local is engaging in non-subsistence recreational ORV use, they must obtain a permit.
+Recreational ORV users are anyone who may use an ORV to access the park or preserve for recreational activities including hunting and/or fishing, and are not federally qualified subsistence users actively engaged in subsistence uses.
+Anyone accessing inholdings are also excluded from recreational ORV permit requirements.
+If a non-local resident wants to engage in hunting with an ORV, they must obtain a recreational ORV permit.
+If a local resident is engaging in non-subsistence activities using an ORV, they must obtain a Recreational ORV permit.

 Recreational ORV Use